-Exams:
+Midterm & Final Exams:

-The first two exams will cover the first part of the course which comprises chapters one through five in HSEP.
-The third exam will cover chapter six, the fourth exam chapter seven and the fifth exam chapter eight.
+The first midterm exam will cover the first part of the course which comprises chapters one through five in HSEP.
+The second midterm exam will cover chapters six through eight in HSEP.
 As the course is cumulative in nature, the final exam will build on the skills learned throughout the course.
 However, a significant portion of the final exam will be devoted to chapters nine and ten in HSEP.
 All of the exams will be closed book and closed note exams.
+Nonetheless, students may bring one 8 1⁄2 x 11" sheet of paper with two sides of notes to the exams.
 Students should also bring a calculator.
 Make-up exams will only be permitted with a university-approved excuse such as illness or family emergency.
 If a student has to miss an exam, he/she must notify the professor prior to the exam.
 Failure to do so will result in a grade of zero for the exam.